MordecaiEliezer/ThesisTrainedSMT/README.md

 # Thesis Trained SMT
 New thesis code (Traied)

-- Change the directory on each "\User\...."
+- Change the directory on each "\User\...." to run the code
+- Use Jupyters Notebook